7 Important Facts About Gay and Bi Men Who Suffer From Eating Disorders

 7. Talking about eating disorders helps people seek treatment.

-If a friend talks to you about his eating disorder, NEDA suggests giving him reaffirming messages that don’t focus on his body — for example, compliment his personality or life achievements.
+If a friend talks to you about his eating disorder, NEDA suggests giving him reaffirming messages that don’t focus on his body — for example, complement his personality or life achievements.

 NEDA also suggests not making rules, promises or expectations that you can’t or won’t keep.
 Try to avoid statements like “I promise not to tell anyone” or “If you do this one more time, I’ll never talk to you again.”